maiskovich/transportation-app/README.md

 Its build with angularJS and based in the [Yeoman gulp-AngularJS generator](https://github.com/Swiip/generator-gulp-angular).

+The app was made to process [GTFS](https://developers.google.com/transit/gtfs/) feed data and in this case is using data from the Bay Area Rapid Transit (BART), the GTFS files are located in the `src/data/GTFS` folder, it is being parsed with [Papa Parse](http://papaparse.com/).

+The GTFS files can be replace with data from [any other location](http://transitfeeds.com/) without needing additional actions.

 ## Install

 After cloning the repository you should run: